ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 #### Helpful Info

-You may need the following documentation in order to fill in the application for a CPR#, depending on your own circumstances:
+You will need to fill out an online application for your CPR number, after which you will be asked to attend a meeting at the `International Citizen Service` at your local `International House`.
+For this application, and subsequent in person appointment, you may need the following documentation depending on your own circumstances:
- - Residence Permit: one for EU citizens, another for non-EU
- - Identification: Passport and/or Birth Certificate
- - Marriage Certificate
- - Housing confirmation, such as a rental contract, hotel receipt, etc{% include margin.html content="I simply had my wife sign a document saying 'I allow Jordan to live with me'" %}
+ - Housing confirmation: rental contract, hotel receipt, etc{% include margin.html content="I simply had my wife sign a document saying 'I allow Jordan to live with me'" %}
+ - Residence Permit: EU or non-EU variety
+ - Identification: Passport or National Identification
+ - Birth Certificate - `only for people under 18`
+ - Marriage Certificate - `only for married couples`{% include margin.html content="It is also a good idea to have your partner come to the appointment with you" %}

+TODO: International House locations
+Your can find your local International House here.
+You can book an appointment online, but those are usually fully booked so it is best simply to go in during their opening times and simply take a number and wait in line.

 :link: [General information about your CPR#][How to get a CPR number]

 Online Application for CPR Number: :link: [Copenhagen][CPR Number Application Copenhagen], :link: [Everywhere Else][CPR Number Application General]

 [How to get a CPR number]: https://international.kk.dk/artikel/how-do-i-get-cpr-number
 [CPR Number Application Copenhagen]: https://ihcph.kk.dk/artikel/apply-your-cpr-number-here